Bogdana Trifković

-Bogdana Trifković is a Bosnian beauty pageant titleholder who was crowned as Miss Earth BiH 2014.
+Bogdana Trifković is a Bosnian model and beauty pageant titleholder who was crowned as Miss Earth BiH 2014.

 Pageantry

 Miss Earth BiH 2014

-She won the title of "Miss Earth BiH" for 2014.
-The pageant was held on September 19, 2014.
+She was declared the 2014 Miss Earth BiH at the pageant held on September 19, 2014.

 Miss Earth 2014

-By winning Miss Earth BiH, Bogdana flew to the Philippines in November to compete with almost 100 other candidates to be Alyz Henrich's successor as Miss Earth.
+By virtue of winning Miss Earth BiH, Bogdana flew to the Philippines in November to compete with almost 100 other candidates to be Alyz Henrich's successor as Miss Earth.

-As a Miss Earth delegate, an environmental advocacy is must.
-When she was asked about her advocacy for the pageant, she answered, "I think we should save nature and all the natural resources.
+As a Miss Earth delegate, environmental advocacy is mandatory.
+When asked about her advocacy for the pageant, she answered, "I think we should save nature and all the natural resources.
 It is very important to save water and forests.
 Water is the thing without which no life, and the forests can survive.
 As soon as you disturb nature or disrupt the ozone layer it affect our lives."

-When asked about what she can promote about her country, Bogdana replied about Bosnia and Herzegovina's 'turbulent history".
-She added something by saying, "When you arrive in Sarajevo, Bosnia heart can not bypass the Old Town, where he generally took the whole city to be developed.
+When asked about what she could promote about her country, Bogdana replied about Bosnia and Herzegovina's 'turbulent history".
+She added, "When you arrive in Sarajevo, Bosnia heart can not bypass the Old Town, where he generally took the whole city to be developed.
 There you can taste all the traditional dishes of Bosnia and Herzegovina.
 Also in Bosnia there is a lot of construction from the time Austor-Hungarians authorities."

-At the conclusion of the pageant, she failed to enter the semifinal round.
+She failed to enter the semifinal round.
 The Miss Earth 2014 title was won by Jamie Herrell of the Philippines.